 Reindeer sleigh rides are available from almost every tour company in Rovaniemi.
 You can also sign up for family-friendly reindeer rides at Santa Claus Village.
 The rides at Santa Claus Village follow a circular route and are more of a novelty than an experience.
 If you truly want to get the most of your reindeer sleigh ride in Rovaniemi, look for a tour company that will take you out into some of the beautiful wilderness that surrounds Rovaniemi Finland.

 Ice Swimming And Finnish Saunas

 Saunas are a staple of life in Finland.
-There are nearly as many saunas in Finland as their are households.
+There are nearly as many saunas in Finland as there are households.
 Most hotels in Rovaniemi offer saunas for their guests.
 And if you are staying at a cabin or stand-alone accommodation in Rovaniemi, it’s likely that there will be a sauna on-site.
 But there is another tradition in Rovaniemi that takes the Finnish sauna experience to an entirely different level.
 Many Fins enjoy combining the contrasting temperatures of a Finnish sauna combined with a dip in the ice-cold rivers of Lapland.

 While there are a few experiences that offer visitors the Sauna and Ice Swimming experience in Rovaniemi for a steep cost, a little-known (to outsiders) option is located just next to the famous Jatkankynttila Bridge bridge in Rovaniemi.
 Located next to a small restaurant just off of HWY 78 is a small cabin.
 On Wednesdays, a Finnish sauna and public winter swimming is on from 5:30-6:30 pm.
 A short walk from the sauna is a small dock with a pump that runs to keep the ice from freezing.